rafaelmunoz030312-star/learn-porgraming/README.md

-# Aprender Web 💻

-Página web creada para aprender programación y desarrollo web desde cero.

-## 📚 Sobre el proyecto

-Este proyecto tiene como objetivo ofrecer un espacio sencillo y práctico para aprender los conceptos básicos de programación y desarrollo web.

-## 🚀 Tecnologías utilizadas

-- HTML5
-- CSS3
-- JavaScript
-- Node.js

-## 📁 Estructura del proyecto

-- `index.html` → Página principal
-- `style.css` → Estilos de la página
-- `script.js` → Funcionalidades con JavaScript
-- `server.js` → Servidor del proyecto
-- `programacion-portada.png` → Imagen principal

-## 🎯 Objetivo

-Crear una plataforma educativa para que cualquier persona pueda comenzar a aprender programación de manera sencilla y progresiva.

-## 📌 Estado del proyecto
+Learn Web 💻 Website created to learn programming and web development from scratch.
+📚 About the project This project aims to offer a simple and practical space to learn the basic concepts of programming and web development. 🚀 Technologies used HTML5 CSS3 JavaScript Node.js
+📁 Project structure index.html → Main page style.css → Page styles script.js → JavaScript functionalities server.js → Project server programming-cover.png → Main image
+🎯 Objective Create an educational platform so that anyone can start learning programming in a simple and progressive way.
+📌 Project status :

-🚧 En desarrollo
+🚧 Developing 👨‍

-## 👨‍💻 Autor

-Rafael
+💻 Author Raphael